Penky-pra/AG-Paul-Data-management-and-analyses-repository/README.md

 The basis of the repo is constructed under the Database structure oif Redcap, providing a screenshot to get a aspect of the database

-*The strings or strings of code need to be launched can only be performed with API tokens, provided by the Database management team*
+*The strings or strings of code need to be launched, can only be performed with API tokens, provided by the Database management team*

 ![Project Demo](demo.gif)  <!-- You can embed images, GIFs, or even videos here to showcase your project -->